brenoyr/personal/README.md

 # personal
-personal testing
+personal archive

-CONTACT ME BEFORE USING MY CODE, I DO NOT ALLOW THE USE OF MY CODE WITHOUT PERMISSION (just ask)
+Please ask for permission before using my code!

 Data Structures in Java
-Pascal0 Compilers, Applied Cryptography in Python
+Pascal0 Compilers, Applied Cryptography, and Digital Forensics in Python
 C++ OOP in C++ (First Programming Language)
+Resume Website in HTML and CSS